Detect Connected Hardware with Intune Endpoint Analytics

 To see which devices are using a particular monitor or keyboard, it can be very helpful if you can collect this information.
 In this blog I will show you how to do this with the help of Endpoint Analytics.
 You can then use this information to assign a driver to these devices or to trigger a hardware replacement.
-How you can automatically populate a group based on the output of an endpoint analytics script I explained in this blog post.
+How you can automatically populate a group based on the output of an endpoint analytics script I explained in create and fill Microsoft Entra ID group based on local attributes.

 How to get the Hardware Id